cBioPortal/cbioportal-frontend/README.md

 ```
 ./end-to-end-test/local/runtime-config/setup_local_context.sh -d
 ```
 When no parameters are passed, no build steps are executed (only start of containers).

-By default the frontend version under test is not included in the cbioportal image used as backend (in e2e tests the frontend is served on port 3000 to selenium browsers).
-To incorporate of the frontend version under test in the cbioportal image the `-i` flag van be passed to the `setup_local_context.sh` script.

 #### Writing e2e tests
 Note: these are random topics that I encountered while developing e2e-tests.
 These should be reorganized in a better structured document.